jpbecotte/bridge-agreements/conventions/unusual-over-unusual.md

 - 1♥ - 2NT - 3♥ (6-10 pts, fit in heart)
 - 1♥ - 2NT - 3♠ (6-10 pts, not fit in heart but 4 cards of spades)
 - 1♥ - 2NT - 3NT (to play, stopping both minors... maybe not a good idea... maybe it's better to double)

+## When NOT to use
+- when one suit is not specified. e.g. 1♥ - 2♥ (shows spades and onther major)

  ♠♥♦♣